blockchain-ebook/nodejs-blockchain/chapter1/README.md

 We have free channels, but are we safe?
 How about if the channel get hacked?

 This requires advanced encryption and decryption technology.
 Fortunately, encryption and decryption technology have been  used in the Internet communities for years, safe and sound [[==>solid]].
 Theoretically, it is meaningless to decrypt and crack a single node and difficult to decrypt all nodes.
-Moreover, the number of P2P network nodes is huge, so the security level of Crypto should be the highest for now. [[==>so the security level of Crypto currency system is very high]]
+Moreover, the number of P2P network nodes is huge, so the security level of Crypto currency system is very high.

 This is the foundation of Crypto.
 With this tech, we can safely pay out the Crypto  without fear of losing or getting stolen, and the buyer can have the basic motivation to pay [[+Crypto]] for transactions.
 For encryption and decryption technology, please refer to [[+chapters in ]] "Encryption and decryption technology in node.js" and "three graphs to give you a comprehensive grasp of encryption and decryption technology".